Vestibular Physical Therapists

 - Something potentially life-threatening, like a medical condition affecting your brain or heart

 Usually, the onset of dizziness or vertigo disappears after a few weeks, at the most.
 If your dizziness symptoms remain past this point, you need to be examined.
-Get to TRI Physical Therapy for a diagnosis and treatment.
+Get to New York rehabilitation clinic for a diagnosis and treatment.
 You may require vestibular rehabilitation therapy, also known as vestibular training.

 Causes of Dizziness and Vertigo